rvhuang/linq-to-astar/README.md

 }
 ```

-The LINQ expression consists of following clauses:
+The LINQ expression consists of the following clauses:

 1. The `Except()` eliminates invalid steps during the process.
 2. The `where` clause sets up the boundary but can also be used for checking invalid steps.
-3. The `orderby` clause serves as *h(n)* (aka [Heuristic](https://en.wikipedia.org/wiki/Heuristic)) that estimates the cost of the cheapest path from *n* (current step) to the goal.
+3. The `orderby` clause serves as *h(n)* (aka [Heuristic](https://en.wikipedia.org/wiki/Heuristic)) that estimates the cost of the cheapest path from *n* (the current step) to the goal.

-If path is found, the enumeration returns each step in deferred execution.
-Otherwise, no step is returned.
+If a solution is found, the enumeration returns each step in deferred execution.
+Otherwise, an empty collection is returned.

 See [Expression Examples](docs/Expression-Examples.md) for more examples.